Maya civilization: Maya sites

 There are hundreds of Maya sites spread across five countries: Belize, El Salvador, Guatemala, Honduras and Mexico.

 The six sites with particularly outstanding architecture or sculpture are Chichen Itza, Palenque, Uxmal, and Yaxchilan in Mexico, Tikal in Guatemala and Copán in Honduras.
 Other important, but difficult to reach, sites include Calakmul and El Mirador.
 The principal sites in the Puuc region, after Uxmal, are Kabah, Labna, and Sayil.
 In the east of the Yucatán Peninsula are Coba and the small site of Tulum.
 The Río Bec sites of the base of the peninsula include Becan, Chicanná, Kohunlich, and Xpuhil.
 The most noteworthy sites in Chiapas, other than Palenque and Yaxchilan, are Bonampak and Toniná.
 In the Guatemalan Highlands are Iximche, Kaminaljuyu, Mixco Viejo, and Qʼumarkaj (also known as Utatlán).
 In the northern Petén lowlands of Guatemala there are many sites, though apart from Tikal access is generally difficult.
 Some of the Petén sites are Dos Pilas, Seibal, and Uaxactún.
 Important sites in Belize include Altun Ha, Caracol, and Xunantunich.

 Genetics

-Researchers in 2024 analyzed the genomes of ancient individuals from the Maya city at Chichén Itzá dating to around AD 500–900 and compared it with data elaborated from blood samples taken from 68 present-day individuals from Tixcacaltuyub, Mexico.
+Researchers in 2024 analysed the genomes of ancient individuals from the Maya city at Chichén Itzá dating to around AD 500–900 and compared it with data elaborated from blood samples taken from 68 present-day individuals from Tixcacaltuyub, Mexico.
 Results revealed they grouped together with modern Amerindian populations (especially the present day Maya) based on PCA and Admixture analysis.
 The 68 modern-day inhabitants were average modelled as 92% Indigenous American component, with 7% of European genetic contribution and 0.03% African ancestry.